MSDEVMTL/GlobalAzureBootcamp2018/Step6/README.md

 From there, you can edit the files directly.  **It is VERY IMPORTANT that you state that this is against best practices since the changes made outside of the normal source control and deployment process.**  When continous deployment is configured, the editor will display a warning in the in the toolbar.
 Clicking on the warning provides detailed info on this.

 ![alt text][Monaco2]

+More important, point out that edits are automatically saved, there's no Save button.
+This can lead to disatreous results if the file is saved in the middle of your edit.   **It is VERY IMPORTANT that you state that this**

 # End